freifunk-gluon/gluon/docs/features/wired-mesh.rst

-Since version 2018.1, Gluon supports encapsulating wired mesh traffic in `VXLAN <https://en.wikipedia.org/wiki/Virtual_Extensible_LAN>`_, a new standard with usecases similar to VLANs, but a much greater ID space of 24bit; in addition, VXLAN packets pass through VLAN-aware switches without any special configuration.
+Since version 2018.1, Gluon supports encapsulating wired mesh traffic in `VXLAN <https://en.wikipedia.org/wiki/Virtual_Extensible_LAN>`_, a new standard with use cases similar to VLANs, but a much greater ID space of 24bit; in addition, VXLAN packets pass through VLAN-aware switches without any special configuration.

 Encapsulating mesh traffic has two advantages: